binkley/homebrewery-files/witch.md

 #### Level 2: Cross Words

 You learn the _Hex_ spell.
 It is always prepared for you and doesn't count against the number of spells you can prepare.
+When you cast _Hex_, the extra damage it deals is **psychic** instead of **necrotic**.

 You can cast _Hex_ without expending a spell slot, using only verbal components.
 When you do so, you use one of your Cross Words uses.
 You regain all expended uses when you finish a long rest.
 Casting with spell slots follows the normal rules for spell components.